Camels and Camelids

 • Expert to evaluate (national) PhD scholarships and research projects and external expert in major research projects in Flanders (2006-2013), Belgium, France (ANR), Netherlands, Germany, US (NIH grants), Kazakhstan, Canada, Chili and for EU (FP6 and e-RARE).

-• Peer-reviewerof manuscripts submitted to some 30 journals, including Nature Biotechn., Nature Meth., Nature Immunol Rev, Nature Communications, Scientific Reports, Science, Science Advance, Blood, Proc.Natl.Acad.Sci.US, Nucl.Acids Res., J.Biol.Chem., J.Mol.Biol., Anal.Chem., Mol.
+• Peer-reviewerof manuscripts submitted to some 30 journals, including Nature Biotechn., Nature Meth., Nature Immunol Rev, Nature Communications, Scientific Reports, Science, Science Advance, Blood, Proc.Natl.Acad.Sci.US, Nucl.Acids Res., J.Biol.Chem., J.Mol.Biol., Anal.Chem., Antibodies, Front.
+Immunol.
+Mol.
 Immunol., Proteomics, Biochemistry, FEBS Lett., Vet.Immunol.Immunopath.
 J.Immunol.Meth., Prot.Enging& Design & Select, Biol.Chem., Developm.Comp.Immunol., Analytical & Bioanalytical Chemistry.

-• Editor tasks for Journal of Camel Practice and Research, Biomolecules, Current opinion in Biotechnology, Antibodies and PLoSOne.
+• Editor tasks for Journal of Camel Practice and Research, Frontiers in Immunology, Biomolecules, Current Opinion in Biotechnology, Antibodies and PLoSOne.
 Editor of book on ‘Single domain antibodies Methods in Molecular Biology series.

 • Annually (before Covid-19), invited 10-15 times to give lectures at international conferences, or seminars at universities & industry on camel antibodies and Nanobody applications.